Quick Start

 Acquiring a Kamigotchi

 While you're able to create an Account and walk through the world, if you want to advance in the game you'll need a Kamigotchi.
-You can acquire a Kamigotchi via Sudoswap on Yominet.
+The fastest way of getting one is by adopting them from Zevana.
+You can find her in Torii Gate, a few moves south from the starting location.
+Make sure you do her quests, they’ll teach you the basics of the game.

 Last updated